Article

 How will this affect the hospitality and retail sectors?

 We suspect HMRC will initially consider that anyone identified as a purchaser of an ESS tool will have done so with the intention of manipulating business records to suppress their tax liabilities.
-The courts have consistently found that where an individual has knowingly and intentionally failed to comply with their tax obligations, it is an act of tax fraud.
-This fact, coupled with the active involvement of the Fraud Investigation Service, leads us to believe there is a real prospect of HMRC conducting investigations with a view to prosecuting those who have used ESS tools to gain a tax advantage.
+The courts have consistently found that where an individual has knowingly and intentionally failed to comply with their tax obligations, it’s an act of tax fraud.
+This fact, coupled with the active involvement of the FIS, leads us to believe there’s a real prospect of HMRC conducting investigations with a view to prosecuting those who have used ESS tools to gain a tax advantage.

 Securing protection through HMRC voluntary disclosure